BNLNPPS/BNLNPPS.github.io/_software/acts.md

 {% include softwarespecs.html %}

-ACTS is a common tracking software package originally developed for ATLAS and now used by several experiments.
+ACTS is a common tracking software package originally developed for ATLAS and now used by several experiments including sPHENIX and ePIC.

 ## References